 The ego is thought to be the centre of our conscious mind - not the centre of our personality or the totality of the self.
-Although often the ego is thought to be something negative that could make the person selfish or narcissistic, it possesses many important functions to help us navigate through the reality, such as making decisions and taking action.
-It is thus neither good nor bad.
+Although often the ego is thought to be something negative that could make the person selfish or narcissistic, it possesses many important functions that enable us to navigate around the world, such as making decisions and taking action.
+Thus, it is neither good nor bad.

-When it comes to the individuation, one of the goals is to avoid such ‘coincidences’ or ‘accidents’.
+When it comes to the individuation process, one of the goals is to truthfully examine such ‘coincidences’ or ‘accidents’.
 One must be willing to get to know one’s shadow and accept it for what it is.
-And again, it is in the power of our ego to face wherever unpleasant traits, wishes, desires, feelings etc., we might be having.
-It is not an easy task because usually the ego wants to keep its territory - comfortable, free from contradictory information, free from anything that might undermine its goals and plans.
+And again, it is in the power of our ego to face whatever unpleasant traits, wishes, desires, feelings etc., we might be having.
+It is not an easy task because usually the ego wants to keep its territory - comfortable, free from contradictory information, free from anything that might undermine its power, goals and plans.
 And so we often become angry and defensive when we get criticised or when the current circumstances point to the truth uncomfortable for the ego to handle.
-We might think about ourselves as being noble and just but while we are not looking, or rather when our ego is not looking, we tyrannise those around us restricting their free will and expression.
-Because such behaviour is inconsistent with what the ego thinks of itself, the possibility of behaving unjustly will be easily dismissed.
+We might think about ourselves as being noble and just but while we are not looking, or rather when our ego is not looking, we tyrannise those around us by implicitly, or explicitly, demanding that they follow our rules.
+Since such behaviour is inconsistent with what the ego thinks of itself, the possibility of behaving unjustly will be easily dismissed.

 However, since neither part of our mind is truly good or bad, same applies to our shadow.
 Apart of the negative traits it might be having, the shadow allows us to consider alternative perspectives and can help us to do things we might be feared of doing.
 Such is the potential of the shadow - to do the opposite of what the ego can or want to do.